dodiyzw/Ethnic-Favoritism-through-Water-Access/README.md

 # Ethnic-Favoritism-through-Water-Access
 Study of ethnic favoritism by political leaders through water access in Chad.

+- All code and visualization were written in R.

 ## Note
 Datasets are obtained from the Demographic and Healths Survey (DHS), and is not uploaded here for privacy purposes.
 To obtain the dataset, one can register for an account on DHS.